AllanWegan/larpWikiAnomalyScanner/README.md

 __V2__, released December 2017, was a maintenance release and fixed a crash when encountering broken UTF-8 by implementing byte-wise parsing of UTF-8 and proper reporting.
 Also, the tool moved to a GIT repository and Github.

+__V3__, released January 2018, improved performance a lot.
+Multiprocessing got implemented and some slow code has been rewritten.
+Refactorings leading to better changeability began.